potlee/collabrify-js-sdk/README.md

 ## Errors
 All errors except for notification errors are handled through promises.
-When a broadcast call fails, the catch handles passes an Array of events (that failed) that have a resend() method that can be used to try to send the event again.
+When a broadcast call fails, the catch handler passes an Array of events (that failed) that have a resend() method that can be used to try to send the event again.

 ## Compatibility